PixieGirl

 We have divided our employees into four equal-sized pay quartiles and shown below the percentage of males and females in each quartile.

-There are 352 people employed in our Head Office and Warehouse, 58 of which are male and 294 female.
-Our Senior Leadership team is 50% female.
+There are 409 people employed in our Head Office and Warehouse, 77 of which are male and 332 female and our Senior Leadership team is 40% female.
 Any gender pay gap that exists is a result of differentiating roles and not due to any variance in pay for like for like roles.

 Going Forward